 - Anterior tongue tie: Includes 3 classes of tongue tie in which the band of connective tissue is at or near the tip of the tongue and can be seen when the mouth is open and tongue raised

 - Posterior tongue tie (class 4): Condition in which the band of connective tissue is unable to be seen due to being set back under the tongue (submucosal)

 - Difficulty speaking clearly (particularly certain sounds such as “d”, “l”, “s”, “t”, and “th”)

 - Dental health problems, such as inflamed gums (gingivitis)

 The cause of tongue tie is unknown however, certain genetic factors may play a role.
 If the condition does not resolve on its own, tongue tie surgery is typically recommended as treatment.

 A laser maxillary labial frenectomy involves removing the maxillary labial frenum, tissue connecting the upper lip to the upper gums – often referred to as “lip tie”.
 A prominent maxillary labial frenum can cause a large gap to occur between the upper two front teeth.
 This may cause a large gap and gum recession by pulling the gums off the bone if it is not removed.
 Laser maxillary labial frenectomy aids in improving oral hygiene as if not removed in extreme cases, the lip tie can lead to periodontal problems.

-If you would like more information about the benefits of tongue tie and lip tie laser surgery or would like to find out if your child is a candidate for a laser frenectomy, contact our office by Online Appointment Request or call 214 618 5200.
+If you would like more information about the benefits of tongue tie and lip tie laser surgery or would like to find out if your child is a candidate for a laser frenectomy, contact our office by Online Appointment Request.